By Veronica Badowski

-In my Senior Caregiver support group, I met Veronica Badowski, a caregiver and author.
-I asked Ronnie to please share with me what her experience was and why she was compelled to write her book–Treading Water with God, Lessons in Love While Care Giving
+In my Senior Caregiver support group, I had the privilege of meeting Veronica Badowski, a dedicated caregiver and an author.
+Curious to delve into her experience, I reached out to Ronnie to share her journey and shed light on why she felt compelled to pen her book–Treading Water with God, Lessons in Love While Care Giving

-Imagine you are enjoying a ride in a little sail boat when a powerful gust of wind overturns it, making it sink immediately.
-There you are in the deep water of a large lake without a life preserver, treading water to stay afloat.
-Your only option is to pray like crazy for strength and begin to slowly swim toward shore.
-This scary scenario is the metaphor I use to describe how I felt during the nine years I took care of my two invalid, elderly parents at home.
+Imagine you're sailing peacefully in a little boat, the wind playing with your hair, when suddenly, a powerful gust overturns it, plunging it into the depths.
+There you are, adrift in the vast expanse of a lake, without a life preserver, relying on nothing but your treading efforts to stay afloat.
+Your only recourse is to beseech for strength and slowly make your way to the shore.
+This vivid metaphor mirrors the feelings I grappled with during the nine years I cared for my ailing and elderly parents at home.